4rkal/blog/content/posts/obsidianhugo.md

 After that I copied over all of my files from the content directory to the Blog.

-I then started writing this very article
+*I then started writing this very article*

+## Obsidian templates
-However I needed some way to setup a simple template to contain all of the required hugo front matter.
+I needed some way to setup a simple template to contain all of the required hugo front matter.

 That is quite easy.